joeyespo/py-getch/README.md

 Motivation
 ----------

-More than a few times, I'd like to just write `getch()` instead of `raw_input()`.
+More than a few times, I've had liked to just write `getch()` instead of `raw_input()`.
 This is the missing cross-platform functionality you've been looking for.

-I don't anticipate this to be used in any major projects.
-Rather, installed globally and used in those one-off scripts that you'd like to have just a bit more professionalism with.
-Using `raw_input` for single-key capture and pause mechanism makes a hacked-together script feel even more like just that.

 Installation